Judge: Hong Kong

 In Hong Kong, court proceedings are conducted in either English or Hong Kong Cantonese (a dialect of Yue Chinese).
 Judges of Hong Kong retain many of the English traditions such as wearing wigs and robes in trials.

 In the lower courts, magistrates are addressed as Your worship, and district court judges as Your Honour.

-In the superior courts of record, namely the Court of Final Appeal and the High Court (which consists of the Court of Appeal and the Court of First Instance), judges are addressed as My Lord or My Lady and referred to as Your Lordship or Your Ladyship, following the English tradition.
+In the superior courts of record, namely the Hong Kong Court of Final Appeal and the High Court of Hong Kong (which consists of the Court of Appeal and the Court of First Instance), judges are addressed as My Lord or My Lady and referred to as Your Lordship or Your Ladyship, following the English tradition.

 In writing, the post-nominal letters PJ is used to refer to a permanent judge of the Court of Final Appeal and NPJ to a non-permanent judge.
 In the High Court, the abbreviation JA is used to denote a justice of appeal, and the letter J refers to a judge of the Court of First Instance.

 Masters of the High Court are addressed as Master.

 When trials are conducted in Chinese, judges were addressed, in Cantonese, as Fat Goon Dai Yan (法官大人) before the transfer of sovereignty from the United Kingdom to China, and as Fat Goon Gok Ha (法官閣下) since 1997.
 Fat Goon (法官) means the word "judge".